 With museums, parks, and cultural points of interest there is so much to see at no cost to you.
 Visit Toronto’s High Park for some fresh air, or opt for a stroll around The Distillery Historic District, an area that has served as a film set for many films, including X-Men, and Cinderella Man.

-If you want to eat your way through the city, you don’t have to go broke doing so.
-Some cuisines are more affordable than othersand sometimes more adventurous than what many people would consider.
+If you want to eat your way through Toronto, you don’t have to go broke doing so.
+Some cuisines are more affordable than others and sometimes more adventurous than what many people would consider.
 Chinatown and Little Korea offer filling, and delicious meals at a great price.
 If you consider that to be too exotic you can still find some good eats by visiting some of Toronto’s markets.

 Have you been to Toronto?
-What are some of your tips to save money in Toronto?
+What are some of your tips to save money on a Toronto vacation?